Ojlit/package-management/JENKINS-INSTALLATION/READme.md

  + "Save"

 ## Integrate Jenkins with Maven
++ Go to Jenkins-UI
-+ On Jenkin Dashboard, select "Manage Jenkins"
++ On the Dashboard, select "Manage Jenkins"
 + Select "Global Tools Configuration"
 + Select "Add Maven" and set name to match the preferred version of Maven
 + Save